Raymi306/python-tutorial-codeblocks/app/templates/11_first_projects.md

 W.I.P.
 # Bringing it all together

+## The Standard Library

+Python includes extra functionality that can be accessed with the 'import' keyword.
+This functionality can be exposing inaccesible computer functionality or it can be solutions to common problems.
+For documentation on the many modules in the standard library, look [here]({{ext_python3_stdlib}}).
+Below I will show how to import and use standard library modules, as well as modules downloaded from other sources such as the Python Package Index (PyPI).

 ## Randomness

-Randomness is great for adding some variety and spice to a program
+Randomness is great for adding some variety and spice to a program.
+Pseudorandom functionality is exposed by the [random]({{ext_stdlib_random}}) module in the standard library.
+Make sure to read the documentation for a full overview of the capabilities of the module.

 ```py
 {{random_numbers}}